 The reticulocyte test gives an indication of the presence of a disease or condition but is not directly diagnostic of any one particular disease.
 It is a sign that further investigation may be necessary and a tool that can be used to monitor the effectiveness of therapy.

 If reticulocyte numbers rise following chemotherapy, a bone marrow transplant, or treatment of an iron or vitamin B12 or folate deficiency, then bone marrow RBC production is beginning to recover.

-When an individual does not have anemia, or has a high RBC count (polycythemia), a high reticulocyte count may indicate an overproduction of RBCs.
+When you do not have anemia, or have a high RBC count (polycythemia), a high reticulocyte count may indicate an overproduction of RBCs.
 Some conditions that may cause this include:

-People who move to higher altitudes may have high reticulocyte counts for a while as their body adapts to the lower oxygen content of their new location.
+People who move to higher altitudes may have slightly higher reticulocyte counts for a while as their body adapts to the lower oxygen content of their new location.
 Smokers also may demonstrate an increased number of RBCs and reticulocytes.

 Reticulocyte counts may be high during pregnancy.
 Newborns have a higher percentage of reticulocytes, but the number drops to near adult levels within a few weeks of birth.

 Traditionally, reticulocyte counts have been done manually by looking at a specially stained slide under the microscope and counting the number of reticulocytes in a number of fields of view.
 Although it is used occasionally, the manual method has been replaced by automated methods that allow for a greater number of cells to be counted, thus enhancing the accuracy of reticulocyte counts.
 The automated method is considered to be more accurate in identifying reticulocytes.